department-of-veterans-affairs/vets-website/content/pages/disability-benefits/application-process.md

 #### Apply in person

-[Go to a Regional Benefits Office]http://www.benefits.va.gov/benefits/offices.asp
+[Find a Regional Benefits Office near you]http://www.benefits.va.gov/benefits/offices.asp)

 ### Already applied?

-Optional text about managing or tracking this benefit

 <a class="usa-button-primary" href="/disability-benefits/track-claims">Track the status of your claim</a>